colyseus/schema/README.md

   </a>
 </div>

-> WORK-IN-PROGRESS EXPERIMENT OF A NEW SERIALIZATION ALGORITHM FOR [COLYSEUS](https://github.com/gamestdio/colyseus)

-Initial thoghts/assumptions:
-- no bottleneck to detect state changes.
-- have a schema definition on both server and client
-- better experience on staticaly-typed languages (C#, C++)
-- mutations should be cheap.

-Practical Colyseus issues this should solve:
-- Avoid decoding large objects that haven't been patched
-- Allow to send different patches for each client
-- Better developer experience on statically-typed languages

 ## Defining Schema

 As Colyseus is written in TypeScript, the schema is defined as type annotations inside the state class.
 Additional server logic may be added to that class, but client-side generated (not implemented) files will consider only the schema itself.